Tax mistakes are easy to make, but easy to correct. Here are a list of the most common ones (and how to avoid making them)

 5 – Lodging Duplicate Forms

 Almost every Australian with a tax file number needs to lodge a tax return every year.
 Duplicate returns make the processing of all returns that much slower.
 If you have already lodged your return but need to correct an error, you need to request an amendment.
-It’s best to watch the lodgement status report available on the ATO portal for information pertaining to your situation.
+It’s best to ask the team at Online Tax Return for information pertaining to your situation.

 6 – Repeated Information